-Before each of the three major wild Up concerts the Hammer will host open rehearsals.
+Before each major wild Up concert the Hammer will host open rehearsals.
 This provides visitors with the unique opportunity to see how a concert program comes together, the mystery of the orchestra and the dynamics of the members unveiled.
 The rehearsals are a profound part of the process - this is where all the work takes place.
 During rehearsals the music is raw, incomplete and individual elements are worked through as well as issues like pitch, style, color.
 Drop in to see all the parts fall into place.

 ABOUT THE RESIDENCY

 wild Up is a 24-member experimental classical/contemporary ensemble comprised of Los Angeles musicians committed to creating visceral, thought-provoking happenings.
 By mixing traditional classical works, challenging new compositions and indie music, their insightful programming looks to change the experience of the classical concert and reconceptualize the role of an orchestra in its community.
 Throughout a performance wild Up creates an active experience for the audience by sharing the contextual and inspirational impetus for their program.
 The ensemble practices a philosophy of radical-inclusionism: audience members are invited to experience concerts the way that they see fit, and absolutely no music is off limits.

 When visiting the museum from July through December visitors will encounter vibrant performances, projects, and interactive installations.
 Stop by to find out what’s possible when an orchestra takes on a museum.